-On July 23, 2020, the U.S. District Court for the Northern District of California signaled that a $650 million settlement of claims against Facebook, Inc. for alleged violations of the Illinois Biometric Information Privacy Act (“BIPA”) would likely be approved.
-This came a month after the judge strongly rejected a proposed $550 million settlement as insufficient.
-The settlement—estimated to pay each class member between $200 and $400—is record-breaking in amount even though it is still significantly below the statutory damages of $1,000 and $5,000 provided by BIPA.
-In addition to the settlement amount, the Facebook litigation, and the court’s anticipated decision, will likely provide a roadmap for other consumer-privacy class actions in the future, whether under BIPA, the California Consumer Privacy Act (“CCPA”), or other similar statutes.
+On August 19, 2020, the U.S. District Court for the Northern District of California granted preliminary approval to a $650 million settlement of claims against Facebook, Inc. for alleged violations of the Illinois Biometric Information Privacy Act (“BIPA”).
+This came two months after the judge strongly rejected a proposed $550 million settlement as insufficient.
+The settlement – estimated to pay each class member between $200 and $400 – is record-breaking in amount even though it is still significantly below the statutory damages of $1,000 and $5,000 provided by BIPA.
+In addition to the settlement amount, the Facebook litigation, and the court’s rejection of the original half-billion dollar proposed settlement, will likely provide a roadmap for other consumer-privacy class actions in the future, whether under BIPA, the California Consumer Privacy Act (“CCPA”) or other similar statutes.

 Plaintiffs claimed Facebook violated BIPA by creating facial templates from scanned photos.

 The plaintiffs’ claims arose from Facebook’s use of the “Tag Suggestions” feature, which used facial recognition software to scan uploaded photos and create a template of people’s faces.
 Facebook used the templates to identify individuals in other photos and suggest that a user “tag” that person, i.e., create a link to their Facebook profile.